blueMarvin42/RepData_PeerAssessment1/PA1_template.md

 newdata <- rbind(data[is.na(data$steps) == F, ], imputedata)
 ```

-### Histogram of the total number of steps taken each day with new dataset
+### Histogram of the total number of steps taken each day using new dataset

 ```r
 TstepAday2 <- ddply(newdata, .(date), summarize, total = sum(steps))